 Back to Health News & Stories

 The heat is here—and so are the bugs.
-Learn how to defend yourself against South Jersey's most infamous bloodsuckers and find out what to do if you need treatment.
+Learn how to defend yourself against common bugs that bite in South Jersey and find out what to do if you need treatment.

 senior woman in natural setting spraying a can of bug repellent on her arm